Live (band): History

-Early history, The Death of a Dictionary, and Mental Jewelry: 1984–1992
+The Death of a Dictionary and Mental Jewelry: 1984–1992

 Live started in the early 1980s under the name First Aid, as a trio of Taylor, Dahlheimer, and Gracey.
 Kowalczyk joined in 1984, when the group lost a talent show.
 They went through various different names, including Action Front, Paisley Blues, and Club Fungus, before settling on Public Affection in January 1987.
 Gracey picked the name based on a comment by his girlfriend at the time.
 When the band graduated from high school, they recorded a self-released cassette of original songs, titled The Death of a Dictionary, in 1989.
 In 1990, they released an EP of demos produced by Jay Healy, titled Divided Mind, Divided Planet, via their "Black Coffee" mailing list.
 They played regular concerts at CBGB in New York City, which helped earn them a contract with Radioactive Records in 1991.
-In June that year, the band changed its name to Live.
+In June of that year, the band changed its name to Live.

 Under the new name, the band entered the studio with producer Jerry Harrison (of Talking Heads) and recorded the EP Four Songs.
-The single "Operation Spirit (The Tyranny of Tradition)" went to number nine on the Modern Rock chart and was followed by their debut album, 1991's Mental Jewelry, which Harrison again produced.
+The single "Operation Spirit (The Tyranny of Tradition)" reached number nine on the Modern Rock chart and was followed by their debut album, 1991's Mental Jewelry, which Harrison again produced.
 Pat Dalheimer said, "So important to have somebody else in the room to help us, especially with arrangements.
 I mean, we were still learning how to write songs...Jerry just seemed to know everything...this guy's a wizard!"
 Some of the album's lyrics, written by Kowalczyk, were inspired by Indian philosopher and writer Jiddu Krishnamurti.

-Throwing Copper and mainstream success: 1993–1996
+Throwing Copper: 1993–1996

-After appearances on the MTV 120 Minutes tour, at Woodstock '94, and on Peter Gabriel's WOMAD tour, Live's second album, Throwing Copper, achieved mainstream success.
+After appearances on the MTV 120 Minutes tour, at Woodstock '94, and on Peter Gabriel's WOMAD tour, the band's third album, Throwing Copper, achieved mainstream success.
 The record featured the singles "I Alone", "All Over You", and the number-one US Modern Rock hits "Selling the Drama" and "Lightning Crashes".
 "Lightning Crashes" also stayed at the top of the Billboard Hot Mainstream Rock Tracks chart for ten consecutive weeks.
 The band appeared on NBC's Saturday Night Live, where they played "I Alone" and "Selling the Drama", and they performed for the first time in the UK, on The Word.

 The success of these singles eventually gained Throwing Copper the number one position on the Billboard 200 album chart on May 6, 1995, its 52nd week on the chart.
 It was the third longest gap between an album first charting and reaching number one, behind Fleetwood Mac's eponymous album in 1976 (58 weeks) and Paula Abdul's Forever Your Girl in 1989 (64 weeks).
 It is Live's best-selling album to date, having sold eight million copies in the US alone.